-Haynes and Boone, LLP Counsel Fiona Cain was quoted in an International Comparative Legal Guides publication after the U.K. Supreme Court issued a unanimous judgment in the case of RTI v MUR Shipping, clarifying the interpretation of “reasonable endeavours” provisions within force majeure clauses in commercial contracts.
+Haynes Boone Counsel Fiona Cain was quoted in an International Comparative Legal Guides publication after the U.K. Supreme Court issued a unanimous judgment in the case of RTI v MUR Shipping, clarifying the interpretation of “reasonable endeavours” provisions within force majeure clauses in commercial contracts.
 The decision centres on whether a party invoking force majeure can be compelled to accept non-contractual performance from the other party to mitigate the effects of the force majeure event.

 Cain told ICLG News in an email: “The Supreme Court has held that the exercise of reasonable endeavours in a force majeure clause will not generally require a party to accept non-contractual performance (such as payment in alternative currencies), and that this principle is of general applicability and not confined to the immediate drafting.
 The decision should help avoid the need to consider delicate factual considerations in deciding whether non-contractual performance would be acceptable – the considerations are limited to the steps that can be taken to ensure contractual performance, nothing more.”